 The Second Quarter Small Business Index has been released, giving small business owners a new level of optimism.
 The recent report, produced by Metlife and the US Chamber of Commerce, found that small business optimism and sentiment has risen to 68.7 percent.
 This rise can be traced to the currently strong local economic outlook, the report notes.
-In fact, nearly two out of every three small US business owners reports feeling positive and confident about their business environment.
+In fact, nearly two out of every three small US business owners report feeling positive and confident about their business environment.

 Other statistics show that 32 percent of small businesses anticipate expanding and increasing their staff in the coming quarter.
 For businesses that report good health and projected growth, it appears that technological expansion serves as the driving factor behind increased confidence.
 Business owners that see themselves as “ahead of the pack,” in technology are more likely to hire in the coming year.
 Technological updates can include new video conferencing services, data analytics or even smartphone applications.
 According to Willi Avendano, co-owner of 01, current technology is a beneficial tool for business growth.